 Why can’t you beat blackjack with live dealers?

-The next obvious question is, of course, why not anyone would not join a casino with live blackjack games and start counting cards.
-Even though I referred to an experiment I did some time ago and explained the shortcomings of that adventure, I should rather shed more light.
+The next obvious question is why anyone would not join a casino with live blackjack games and start counting cards.
+Even though I referred to an experiment I did some time ago and explained the shortcomings of that adventure, I should shed more light.

-As far as I am aware of, there are two types of live blackjack tables now available at online casinos:
+As far as I am aware, there are two types of live blackjack tables now available at online casinos:

 - Live blackjack with an automatic shuffling machine

 For reasons I have already explained earlier, in the first case scenario, you are not able to gain any advantage even if just a single deck is used for the game!
 According to the blackjack theory, the odds are in favor of casinos, given the operator gets paid when you go bust, even if the dealer busts afterward as well.
 Your own edge comes from blackjack (21 on two cards), paying 3 to 2.

 That also means players gain an advantage when high-value cards remain to be dealt from the deck (tens, face cards, and aces).

 In the second case, where decks are placed in the so-called “shoe,” you may have a chance, provided you know that a good number of high-value cards still remain in the shoe as the game progresses.
 Enter the benefit of card counting.

 However, online casinos soon flatten this edge by “cutting” mid-deck, or worse, as a counter-measure.
 The so-called “penetration” should be as high as possible so we get to “see” more of the decks and better estimate the remaining cards in the shoe.